mymakercorner/Phoenix_Project_No1/README.md

 ## Licence

 This project is using the permissive [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA)](https://creativecommons.org/licenses/by-sa/4.0/) licence.
-This licence will allow you to use this project, even commercially, as long as you give credit to project creator (Rico of mymakercorner) and publish under the same licence the modifications you may make.
+This licence will allow you to use this project, even commercially, as long as you give credit to the project creator (me, Rico of mymakercorner) and publish under the same licence the modifications you may make.
 ### 3D models

 One 3D model file has been taken from SnapEDA website.